 In the event of the need for a tie breaker in any of the over-subscription criteria listed in this policy, random allocation will be used.
-In these circumstances, If a child is offered a place as a result of random allocation yet also has a sibling of the same age seeking a place and residing at the same address, the sibling will also be offered a place.
 This process will be supervised by someone independent of the school.

 Waiting List

 Where a school is over-subscribed, all unsuccessful applicants will be placed on the waiting list which will be administered by the governors of the school.
 The position on this waiting list will be determined by the school's published over-subscription criteria.
 Each child added to the waiting list will be ranked line with the published oversubscription criteria.